 And while everyone’s body is different, there are many foundational similarities that it needs for optimal performance, muscle building, and the ability to lose weight at age 50 and beyond.

 During this stage of life, different areas of our overall fitness need nurturing besides high-intensity cardio and trying to look “skinny.”
-As older adults, we need to shift our focus to preserving our internal organs and overall health and well being as much as we do the external appearance of our muscles and the image we are projecting to the world.
+As older women, we need to shift our focus to preserving our internal organs and overall health and well-being as much as we do the external appearance of our figure and the image we are projecting to the world.